 First, it allowed her to release her negative feelings that can become quite burdensome if they remain unexpressed for long.
 Second, she could do this without risking her most important relationships because passive-aggressiveness is indirect and avoids direct confrontation.

-So passive-aggressiveness is basically a psychological state where you release your hostile feelings toward the other person indirectly so that you can minimize the costs carried in doing so.
+So passive-aggressiveness is basically a psychological state where you release your hostile feelings toward the other person indirectly so you can minimize the costs of doing so.

-All Jane’s doing is repeating the passive-aggressive behavioural patterns that she learned in childhood and hence the current state of her relationships.
+All Jane’s doing is repeating the passive-aggressive behavioral patterns that she learned in childhood and hence the current state of her relationships.

-Truth is we’ve all been passive-aggressive at some point and that’s completely normal.
-The problem occurs when it becomes a dominant trait in our personality (as in Jane’s case) and begins to threaten our well-being.
+We’ve all been passive-aggressive at some point, and that’s okay.
+The problem occurs when it becomes a dominant trait in our personality (as in Jane’s case) and harms our well-being and relationships.

-In any case, honesty and openness is a much better strategy.
-At the root of it, passive-aggressiveness is a result of a lack of assertiveness.
+In any case, honesty is a much better strategy.
+At its root, passive-aggressiveness results from a lack of assertiveness.
 Assertiveness is the antidote to passive-aggressiveness.